 - positive if the top of the wheel is turned outward.

-The camber of the wheels varies depending on the role of the car, the loading level and suspension travel.
+The camber of the wheels aries depending on the role of the car, the loading level and suspension ravel.

 The maximum contact patch of a tyre can be achieved by changing and adjusting the camber.